 - CAPP Program

 - Removal from Regular School Environment

 - Long Term Alternative

 School Placement

 - Long Term Suspension (more than 10 and less than 90 school days)

 - Expulsion (removal of more than 90 days and less than 180 days)

+- Out of School Suspension (less than 10 school days)

+- Referral to Outside Agency

-• Any sanction from Class I and Class II
+- Any sanction from Class I and Class II

 - Class III violations typically result in suspension or removal from the regular school environment as defined below.

-Provided however, discipline may include any sanctions(s) included in Classes I and II and other sanctions as approved by the Board of Education and as further outlined in the Student Code of Conduct. - The Board hereby designates to the Superintendent and/or his designee the authority to develop Student Code of Conduct and/or required suggestive for guidelines progressive discipline sanctions to include a progressive step up to maximum sanction for certain offenses in accordance with the approved sanctions outlined herein.
+Provided however, discipline may include any sanctions(s) included in Classes I and II and other sanctions as approved by the Board of Education and as further outlined in the Student Code of Conduct.